 \section{The Goodman-Pollack-Wenger theorem and a complex analogue}

-In this section, we recall prior work on the existence of a $(d-1)$-transversals in both the real and the complex case, which sets the stage for a formulation of our main result in Section \ref{sec:main-result}.
+In this section, we recall prior work on the existence of a $(d-1)$-transversal in both the real and the complex case, which sets the stage for the formulation of our main result in Section \ref{sec:main-result}.

-Namely, to pass to a higher dimension setting, the linear ordering in Hadwiger's theorem is replaced by the notion of \textit{order type} of a sets of points in $\mathbb{R}^{k}$ for some $0\leq k\leq d-1$ in the Goodman-Pollack-Wenger theorem.
-However, we will state the Goodman-Pollack-Wenger theorem as it appears in \cite{gooodman2017handbook}, which is equivalent to the original formulation in \cite{PollackNecessary1990}.
+Namely, to pass to a higher dimension setting, the linear ordering in Hadwiger's theorem is replaced by the notion of \textit{order type} of a set of points in $\mathbb{R}^{k}$ for some $0\leq k\leq d-1$ in the Goodman-Pollack-Wenger theorem.
+However, we will state the Goodman-Pollack-Wenger theorem as it appears in \cite{HolmsenChapter}, which is equivalent to the original formulation in \cite{PollackNecessary1990}.
 The following definition will be needed.

 \begin{definition} Let $\F$ be a finite family of convex sets in $\mathbb{R}^d$.
 We say that $\F$ \textit{separates consistently} with a set of points $P\subseteq \mathbb{R}^k$ if there exists a map $\phi: \F \rightarrow P$ such that for any two subfamilies $\F_1$, $\F_2$ with $|\F_1| + |\F_2| \leq k+2$